Doing Business in Morocco

 - King of Morocco is considered as a direct descendant of the Prophet Mohammed.

-Morocco belongs to the Maghribian Economic Area (Islamic Civilization
+Morocco belongs to the Maghrebian Economic Area (Islamic Civilisation

 Doing Business in Casablanca: